mozman/ezdxf/docs/source/layouts.rst

    Add an existing DXF entity to a layout, but be sure to unlink (:meth:`~Layout.unlink_entity()`) first the entity from the previous owner layout.

-.. warning:: Moving DXF entities between layouts is not well tested and may break the DXF structure!

 Delete entities
 ---------------